spinicist/riesling/docs/recon.rst

 * ``--scale=bart/otsu/S``

     The optimal regularization strength λ depends both on the particular regularizer and the typical intensity values in the unregularized image.
 To make values of λ roughly comparable, it is usual to scale the data such that the intensity values are approximately 1 during the optimization (and then unscale the final image).
-By default ``riesling`` will perform a NUFFT and then use Otsu's method to find the median foreground intensity as the scaling factor.
-Alternatively the BART automatic scaling can ne chosen, or a fixed scaling value which _multiplies_ the data can be specified.
-In the latter case, the NUFFT will not be performed.
+By default ``riesling`` will perform a NUFFT and then use Otsu's method to find the median foreground intensity as the scaling factor (specify ``otsu`` to make this explicit).
+The BART automatic scaling can be chosen with ``bart``.
+Alternately a fixed numeric *multiplicative* scaling factor can be specified, which will skip the initial NUFFT.
+If you already know the approximate scaling of your data (from a test recon), this option will be the fastest.

 *Regularization Options*